mkudija/mkudija.github.io/reading-notes/_md/2018-05-29-Why Liberalism Failed.md

 - in liberalism: increased inequality is justified by increased absolute economic opportunity for all as well as the "theoretical possibility of class mobility" (137-138)

-## Chapter 7 - The Degredation of Citizenship
+## Chapter 7 - The Degradation of Citizenship
 - liberalism and democracy are not the same thing, and in fact some proponents of liberalism suggest limiting democracy to further the liberal agenda (155-158)
 - the degredation of citizenship moves us farther from Toqueville's ideal of self-rule and toward desire for a strongman autocrat, something proponents of liberalism rightly fear (176-178)